Role92/backlight-openrc/README.md

 backlight-openrc
 ================

-#THIS SCRIPT IS DISCONTINUED, I'M NOT MANTAINIG IT ANYMORE, IF YOU WANT YOU ARE FREE TO FORK IT (READ LICENSE.TXT)

 Save the screen light settings at shutdown and restore it at boot time, using OpenRC init scripts.

 # Installation